a4004/rants/entries/0-ntlm_hacking.md

 ![Windows 10 PC (logged on as `ECORP\Volk`, a standard user).](https://github.com/adev4004/rants/blob/main/assets/0/1.png?raw=true)
 Windows 10 PC (logged on as `ECORP\Volk`, a standard user).

-Firstly, we will assume that the attacker has gained physical access to the local area network by climbing through an open window of an office on the ground level.
-They have traversed the floor and have entered a vacant room where they discovered an Ethernet port.
-Equipped with a laptop and an Ethernet cable, they boot up their machine and connect it to the network.
-The wired network does not require authentication as it was assumed that the building is secure.
+In our made-up scenario, we will assume that the attacker has gained physical access to the local area network by breaching physical security.
+They have gained access to the local network by connecting an ethernet cable to a socket in the wall.
+The organisation did not employ 802.1x security so the attacker is able to communicate on the local network right away.

 ![The attacker's laptop, displaying the `neofetch` system info command.](https://github.com/adev4004/rants/blob/main/assets/0/2.png?raw=true)
 The attacker's laptop, displaying the `neofetch` system info command.